 The request for historic designation may be made by any person through submission of a written application setting forth the basis for the designation.
 The HPPC may also act on its own to recommend designation of a local landmark or historic district.

 The criteria for designation of a landmark include an association with events in local history or the lives of significant historical figures; distinctive architecture or a unique location or physical characteristics.
 A historic district should contain multiple properties that meet one or more of the criteria and because of those characteristics, constitute a distinct section of the Village.

-Upon recommendation of landmark or historic district status by the HPPC, the Village Board holds a public hearing before making a final determination on the historic preservation application.
+Upon recommendation of landmark or historic district status by the HPPC after a public hearing, the Village Board next holds a public hearing before making a final determination on the historic preservation application.

 Historic preservation, by designation of landmark status, insures that significant and unique properties within our Village will retain their characteristics for the benefit of all residents.